terraform-viettelidc/terraform-provider-vcloud/website/docs/guides/site_org_association.html.markdown

 3. **Association creation** Each administrator takes the received file and establishes an association.
 4. When both sides have completed the above three steps, the association is complete.

-VMware Cloud Director provider v3.13+ supplies data sources and resources to run operation 1 (data collection) and 3 (association creation).
+Viettel IDC Cloud provider v3.13+ supplies data sources and resources to run operation 1 (data collection) and 3 (association creation).
 The file exchange is not an operation directly supported by the provider, although in some scenarios, when the same user has access to both sites or both organizations, all operations can run through Terraform resources.
-The Org association can be established between organizations in the same VCD or in a different one.
-When the associated organization is remote (belongs to a different VCD), we need to establish an association between the two VCD (sites) before we can associate the organizations.
+The Org association can be established between organizations in the same VCLOUD or in a different one.
+When the associated organization is remote (belongs to a different VCD), we need to establish an association between the two VCLOUD (sites) before we can associate the organizations.

 ## Associations are binary